-The extraordinary story of a propaganda campaign like no other: the covert British operation to manipulate American public opinion and bring America into the Second World War.
+‘Gripping and intoxicating, it unfolds like the best screenplay.’
+NICHOLAS SHAKESPEARE The gripping story of a propaganda campaign like no other: the covert British operation to manipulate American public opinion and bring the US into the Second World War.

-When William Stephenson – “our man in New York” – arrived in the United States towards the end of June 1940 with instructions from the head of MI6 to secure aid for Britain and ‘organise’ American public opinion, Britain was on the verge of defeat to Nazi Germany.
-Surveys at that time showed that just 14% of the population wanted to go to war against Germany.
-But over the months that followed, public opinion in the US began to shift…
+When William Stephenson – “our man in New York” – arrived in the United States towards the end of June 1940 with instructions from the head of MI6 to ‘organise’ American public opinion, Britain was on the verge of defeat.
+Surveys showed that just 14% of the US population wanted to go to war against Nazi Germany.
+But soon that began to change…